Location: Building 760, Room 1E01 - 08

 Hours: Monday through Friday, 7:30 a.m. to 4 p.m.

 About us: We provide information and guidance related to Veteran’s Affairs benefits to all eligible beneficiaries.

-About us: Walk-in services provided include Depo-Provera injections and pregnancy testing.
+About us: We provide women's health services, including routine pap, evaluation for female pelvic complaints and minor procedures.
+Walk-in services provided include: Depo-Provera injections and pregnancy testing.